LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Method

-REAL synthesizes anomaly by resizing the objects presenting in existing scene, as depicted in the upper panel of \cref{fig:teaser}-(b).
-However, we observe that this synthesis pipeline fails to adequately represent real anomaly in two aspects: 1) the limited variety of objects in the existing scene makes it challenging to compensate for the lack of semantically rich features through resizing; 2) learning from these synthesized anomalies may lead to a model that classifies real anomaly solely based on point sparsity.
-As such, we resort to an additional dataset, ShapeNet \cite{chang2015shapenet}, which consists of 220,000 models classified into 3,135 categories, to design our new synthesis pipeline.
+REAL synthesizes outliers by resizing the objects presenting in existing scene, as depicted in the left panel of \cref{fig:teaser}-(b).
+However, we observe that this synthesis pipeline fails to represent the real outlier in two aspects: 1) the limited variety of objects in the existing scene makes it challenging to compensate for the lack of semantically-rich information through resizing; 2) learning from these synthesized outliers may lead to a model that classifies real outliers solely based on point sparsity.
+As such, we resort to an additional dataset, ShapeNet, which consists of 220,000 models classified into 3,135 categories.
+As shown in \cref{fig:shapenet_synthesis}, we repeat the synthesis pipeline for $G$ times to insert $G$ outlier objects.
+For each object, there are six steps as follows:

-Specifically, as shown in \cref{fig:shapenet_synthesis}, we randomly select and \textbf{load} $G \sim \text{Binomial}(20,0.3)$ objects from ShapeNet into the given scene $\mathbf{x}$, where the probability of not adding any object into $\mathbf{x}$ is also considered.
-The Binomial(a, b) generates a random value from a binomial distribution with `a' trials and `b' probability of success per trial.
+(a) To synthesize diverse outliers, we first randomly decide the number of outlier objects $G$ according to a Binomial distribution\footnote{The Binomial(a, b) generates a random value from a binomial distribution with `a' trials and `b' probability of success per trial.}.
+The specific distribution used is $\text{Binomial}(20,0.3)$.
+We then \textbf{load} $G$ objects from ShapeNet into the given scene $\mathbf{x}$, where the probability of not adding any object into $\mathbf{x}$ is also considered.